-- 70 percent areal coverage within designated wetland restoration areas. - Up to 5 percent relative cover of nuisance, invasive, noxious, and exotic species. - Site would be restored in accordance with the PRM Plan such that it meets wetland criteria as described in the 1987 Corps of Engineers Wetland Delineation Manual (the 1987 Manual) as well as the November 2010 Regional Supplement for the Corps of Engineers Wetland Delineation Manual: Atlantic and Gulf Coastal Plain Region Version 2.0.
+- 70 percent areal coverage within designated wetland restoration areas, made up of a minimum of five different vegetative species. - Up to 5 percent relative cover of nuisance, invasive, noxious, and exotic species. - Site would be restored in accordance with the PRM Plan such that it meets wetland criteria as described in the 1987 Corps of Engineers Wetland Delineation Manual (the 1987 Manual) as well as the November 2010 Regional Supplement for the Corps of Engineers Wetland Delineation Manual: Atlantic and Gulf Coastal Plain Region Version 2.0.
 Performance Standards.